topicuskeyhub/sdk-dart/README.md

 Before you run this code, make sure that adapter.baseUrl contains the proper URL to your KeyHub server.
-When successfull, your output should look something like this:
+When successful, your output should look something like this:
 ```
 KeyHub version: keyhub-36-1
 KeyHub contract versions: [73, 72, 71, 70, 69, 68, 67, 66, 65, 64, 63, 62, 61, 60, 59]
 ```
+Your actual version numbers may vary.

 ### Creating a client using a bearer token
 To create a client that uses a bearer token, create a file named oauth2-client.dart